2006 protests in Hungary: Influences on the 2006 municipal elections

 However, the polling firm Median opined that the scandal around Gyurcsány's lying had not affected the outcome of the elections as much as it was expected to, as support for MSZP had already hit an all-time low by early September.
 Moreover, in Budapest, Gábor Demszky was re-elected city mayor as SZDSZ/MSZP candidate, and the MSzP retained a plurality of district mayoralties.

 For fuller detail about the results of the October 2006 local elections, see Elections in Hungary.

-Further demonstrations
+Post-election protests

 Following the elections, demonstrations demanding the government's resignation continued in Budapest (every day until October 23) and in other cities (every week until winter).

-Monday, October 23, 2006
+October 23

 On the 50th anniversary of the 1956 Hungarian Revolution, clashes between protesters and the police were reported.
 Mounted police charges, tear gas, rubber bullets, and water cannons were used to force back the crowd.
 Rubber bullets were frequently aimed head-high, causing a large number of injuries; a man lost the sight of one eye due to a rubber bullet.